mdickinson/bigfloat/docs/source/reference/index.rst

 .. autofunction:: equal
 .. autofunction:: notequal

+.. versionadded:: 0.4
+   The :func:`notequal` function was added in version 0.4.

 There are two additional comparison functions that don't correspond to any of the Python comparison operators.